top of page

 • Signs of Abuse

-Blame themselves for the violence.
-Experience physical complaints such as headaches, stomach aches and other illnesses.
-Have nightmares or difficulty sleeping.
-Act out their mixed emotions either by being aggressive or self-destructive or by trying very hard to be compliant or passive.
-Grow up believing that: It is alright for men to hit women.
-Violence is a way to win arguments.
-It is OK to hit someone if you feel angry or upset.
-Men are powerful, women are weak.
-There are few, if any, negative consequences for abusive acts.
-They are responsible for the abuse and responsible for solutions.
+· Blame themselves for the violence. · Experience physical complaints such as headaches, stomach aches and other illnesses. · Have nightmares or difficulty sleeping. · Act out their mixed emotions with aggression &/or harm to self; or by trying to be compliant and passive. · Grow up believing that: - It is alright for men to hit women. - Violence is a way to win arguments. - It is OK to hit someone if you feel angry or upset. - Men are powerful, women are weak. - There are few, if any, negative consequences for abusive acts. - They are responsible for the abuse and responsible for solutions.

-One of the biggest misconceptions and tragedies is society’s willingness to blame the victim.
-We must place responsibility for the crimes on the offenders and stop blaming the victims.
-“Why doesn’t she just leave him?”
-Well, there are lots of reasons why women stay.
-Here are just a few: She loves the partner, not the violence.
-She made a commitment she feels she can’t break.
-She has nowhere else to go.
-She has no money, or fears the poverty that may result for her and her children if she leaves.
-Relatives and in-laws want her to stay.
-She believes her partner can’t get along without her — he may have threatened suicide if she leaves.
-She wants her children to grow up with their father.
-He takes her confidence away so she doesn’t think she can make it on her own.
-She believes her partner will change.
-She is afraid or ashamed.
-He makes her feel guilty and tells her the abuse is her fault.
-She believes she deserves the abuse.
-She’s afraid for her own and her children’s lives.
-Leaving a violent situation or relationship is the most dangerous time for a woman.
+There are many reasons women stay.
+Here are just a few: · She has nowhere else to go. · She has no money or fears that leaving will put her and her children in a state of poverty. · Relatives and in-laws want her to stay. · She believes her partner can’t get along without her — he may have threatened suicide if she leaves. · She wants her children to grow up with their father. · Eroded confidence due to abuse often leaves women doubting their ability to make it on their own. · She believes her partner will change and/or she loves him. · She is afraid or ashamed. · He makes her feel guilty and tells her the abuse is her fault. · She believes she deserves the abuse. · She’s afraid for her own and her children’s lives. · She made a commitment she feels she can’t break.
+The first few months after she leaves are the most dangerous for a woman.
+Having lost control over her, often an abuser's violence increases significantly.
 One in five women who reported abuse said that violence occurred following or during a separation.
 In one-third of these cases, the violence increased in severity at the time of separation.
-There are many reasons why a woman stays, but the real question is why some men choose to assault and intimidate women.
+Some research shows that there is a 75% increase of violence for at least two years post separation.

 • Signs of a healthy relationship